bryanyjs/meta-altera-1/README.md

 	````bash
 	bitbake core-image-minimal
 	````
-	* This process can take some time
+	* This process can taken some time
 	* For an Intel Arria 10 SoC-FPGA following start print should appear:
 	+++++++++++++++
-	* This shows that bitbake was able to decode the previously shown configuration
+	* This signaled that bitbake was able to decode the previously shown configuration

 8. Step: **Locate the final Kernel- and rootFs-File**
-	* After a successful build the final compressed Linux Kernel file and the rootfs tar.gz- archive this here stored:
+	* After a successful build the final compressed Linux Kernel file and the rootfs tar.gz- archive is stored here:
 		* for an **Intel Cyclone V:**
 		````txt
 		poky/build/tmp/delopy/images/cyclone5/